 Further, make sure you highlight the complementary skills and abilities of your team members.
 If your team is skewed, be sure to mention your plans for (or how you’re) balancing the skills.

 Don’t just pitch an idea; a prototype is better than several pitches.

 If you have a prototype, bring it to on your pitch day.
 Understand your fundamentals and handle your pitch like a conversation.
 It’s great to have aspirations, but judges will always weigh your pitch on your business strategy scale.
 Don’t pitch the product; pitch your business.
 Many of us – entrepreneurs – spend so much time discussing the product or service but say little about the company.
 Also, be specific.
 Know what you’re asking for or the exact amount of money you want.
 In the same vein, before you send or deliver any pitch, it’s essential to put yourself in the investor’s shoes.
 Many investors want to see you understand the investment risk.

 Last, if you’re delivering a PowerPoint presentation, make your slides as easy-to-read as possible.
 Don’t clutter the slides with unnecessary information; keep images and graphics to the minimum, and review your stuff before your pitch day.
 Use this Y Combinator Seed Deck template to structure your deck.

 Remember, a pitch is not a war.
 Try to have fun while keeping your eyes on the goal and the judges.
 Be authentic and be yourself.
 Even if you miss your lines, as many people often do, don’t stop!
 Keep pitching, and if things do not turn out the way you expected, there’s always another opportunity.
 Don’t take rejection too hard.

 My best wishes on your next pitch!

 If you enjoyed reading this article, consider sharing it so that others can find it!
-To get more inspiring contents like this in your inbox subscribe to our mailing list.
+To get more inspiring content like this in your inbox, subscribe to our mailing list.